A Norfolk & Norwich Festival, La Strada Graz and Soho Theatre co-commission. Co-produced with Norwich & Norfolk Festival.

-In a paper world of light and shadow, violence and dance, four performers work together on what sets them apart.
+In a paper world of light and shadow, violence and dance, five performers work together on what sets them apart…

 Where did the idea for The Paper Man come from?